Aquanty/rtd-hgs/docs/source/index.rst

 Grid Generation
 ---------------

-.. _chap:grid Grid generation|( The next section of the *prefix*\ ``.grok`` file should consist of instructions for grid generation followed by an End instruction.
+[.. _chap:grid] Grid generation|( The next section of the *prefix*\ ``.grok`` file should consist of instructions for grid generation followed by an End instruction.

-Currently, **grok** is capable of generating grids which are composed of either hexahedral blocks or triangular prisms.
+| Currently, **grok** is capable of generating grids which are composed
+  of either hexahedral blocks or triangular prisms.
+Figure :ref:
-Figure :ref:`fig:element_types`  shows the local node numbering conventions for each of these elements and also the positive directions of the :math:`x`-, :math:`y`-, and :math:`z`-axes.
+| shows the local node numbering conventions for each of these elements
+  and also the positive directions of the :math:`x`-, :math:`y`-, and :math:`z`-axes.

 .. figure:: conv.png
    :alt: Element types and local node numbering conventions.

    Element types and local node numbering conventions.

-.. _fig:element_types
+[.. _fig:element_types]

 We will first discuss options for generating simple grids, followed by irregular grids.